voctav/voja4_nibbler/README.md

 ## Known Issues

-VM crashes (e.g. stack overflow/underflow) cause abrupt termination and leave the console in a bad state.

 Terminal colors are not reset correctly on exit.
 This should have a smaller impact now that the first 8 colors are not redefined.